By Ash Gallagher

 7am Time to head to my work placement.
 I’m completing my placement at the gym on campus in Bathurst with a program called Active Living Longer.
 Our program aims to help older adults remain active into their later years.
 I supervise exercise training sessions, work one-to-one with participants to correct their exercise technique, educate them on exercise training principles, teach group balance classes, and assist with exercise testing for research.
 I absolutely love working with our participants.
 They have been so patient with me while I’ve developed my skills as an exercise scientist, and their influence on my personal development is something I’ll treasure throughout my career.

 11.30am I’ve got a 30-minute break before I start work.
 While I eat lunch, I check the Charles Sturt: Bachelor of Exercise and Sport Science Facebook mentoring group and answer a couple of questions from first-year students.
 Students often ask about textbooks or assignment due dates, so I direct them to their subject outlines.
-Online students tend to want to know what to expect when they visit the campus for residential schools, so I take them on video tours.
+Online students tend to want to know what to expect when they visit the campus for intensive schools, so I take them on video tours.
 Students also often ask about referencing, so I direct them to library resources and the Academic Success team.
 Volunteering as a mentor is a great way to connect with students studying at Bathurst, Port Macquarie and online, and make a positive contribution to the Charles Sturt community.

 12pm Work time!
 I work on campus with the Charles Sturt Earn as You Learn program.
 We support students to get job-ready and connect them with local employers looking to fill casual and part-time vacancies.
 Today I’m helping a student from Port Macquarie polish up their résumé, as well as chatting with students from Bathurst to make sure they’re prepared for the free accredited training we have coming up next week.